Sure Dividend

 Dividend Kings In Focus: Illinois Tool Works

-The Dividend Kings are a group of just 53 stocks that have increased their dividends for at least 50 years in a row.
+The Dividend Kings are a select group of 55 stocks that have increased their dividends for at least 50 consecutive years.
 We believe the Dividend Kings are among the highest-quality dividend growth stocks to buy and hold for the long term.

 We individually review all the Dividend Kings each year.
 The next in the series is Illinois Tool Works (ITW).